-The colour option we had looked superb, the whole aesthetic of the hoodlum is impressive, and as I say the graphite and black works extremely well together!
-Factor in that carbon fibre like chequered seat and the stunning bronze piggyback rear suspension and the Hoodlum really does look the part!
+The colour option we had looked superb, the whole aesthetic of the hoodlum is impressive, and as I say the graphite and black work extremely well together!
+Factor in that carbon fibre-like chequered seat and the stunning bronze piggyback rear suspension and the Hoodlum really does look the part!

 With the circle front halogen light, buckhorn handlebars along with spoke wheels, you can tell Sinnis really went to town when deciding on the finish of the Hoodlum.
 There are other nice additions too such as the metal mud guards and rear grab rail.
 My only ‘could be better’ thoughts are that the indicators could look better and the placement of the number plate isn’t great – but these are both rather minor.